 - FEMA Grant Award The Commission was awarded a \$2,250,000 FEMA grant, after the June 30, 2018 fiscal year, to assist with the demolition, flood proofing, and consolidation of the Wild Dunes Wastewater Treatment Facility with the new Forest Trails Wastewater Treatment Facility.
 This project is now underway.
 FEMA has also indicated that additional funding may become available.
-On August 31, 2021 a portion of grant revenue in the amount of \$70,460 was received. - AMI Water Metering System The Commission will begin converting its AMR metering system to an AMI system, which will allow the Commission to monitor water usage hourly at each meter.
-This project should be completed by end of fiscal year ending 2022. - Administration Operational Efficiency The Commission completed the implementation of an update to the financial software, GIS and work order system in November 2021. - Bond 2020 Proceeds On October 29, 2020, The Commission received bond proceeds of \$14,770,000 and premium of \$1,348,938.70 for a total of \$16,118,938.70 for construction on the Forest Trail Wastewater Plant Consolidation. - Rate Study The Commission is currently working with a rate consultant who has reviewed how customers are charged and will soon be proposing a rate structure to confirm that the Commission will be on solid financial footing to proceed with planned large capital improvements.
-Additionally, the rate consultant reviewed the cost allocation methodology that is currently implemented at the Commission.
-The information provided by the consultant will be used to make any necessary adjustments to rates, fees, as well as cost allocations. - Fixed Asset Acquisition The Commission approved the purchase of vacant lot for a future wastewater pump station.
+On August 31, 2021 a portion of grant revenue in the amount of \$70,460 was received. - Additional FEMA Grant Award Additional funds became available December 27, 2022, in the amount of \$2,132,851 for a total award of \$4,357,500. - AMI Water Metering System The Commission completed the conversion of its AMR metering system to an AMI system in July 2022, which allows the Commission to monitor water usage hourly at each meter.
+The Commission is currently testing a customer portal which allows customers to track their hourly water usage.
+This project should be completed in early fiscal year 2023. - Administration Operational Efficiency The Commission will be implementing an update to the financial software and work order system in early 2023.
+In 2022, there was a migration and integration of fixed assets in the financial software. - Bond 2020 Proceeds On October 29, 2020, The Commission received bond proceeds of \$14,770,000 and premium of \$1,348,938.70 for a total of \$16,118,938.70 for construction on the Forest Trail Wastewater Plant Consolidation.

+• Rate Study - The Commission worked with a rate consultant who reviewed how customers are charged and proposed a new rate structure so that the Commission will be on solid financial footing to proceed with planning large capital improvements.
+The new rates were approved by the Commissioners on June 15, 2022, with an effective date of July 1, 2022.